natenka/pyneng-book-en/docs/source/book/25_db/and_or_not_in.rst

 AND
 ~~~

-Оператор AND позволяет группировать несколько условий:
+AND operator allows grouping of several conditions:

 .. code:: sql